Vegan Pizza Dough

 Instructions

-- Pour the water in a microwave safe bowl and microwave for about 15–30 seconds.
+• Pour the water into a microwave-safe bowl and microwave for about 15 to 30 seconds.
 You want the water to be slightly warm, or lukewarm.
 You should be able to dip your finger in it and not feel much of a difference between the temperature of your finger and the water.
 That's perfect!
 Add the yeast and the sugar.
 Give it a quick stir and set aside for about 5 minutes.
 After it gets frothy, add the olive oil.

-- Pour the frothy yeast mixture into the flour mix and stir to combine.
+• Stir the vinegar and oil to the frothy yeast mixture.
+Pour this mixture into the flour mix and stir to combine.
 The mixture should resemble a sticky dough.

-- Here's my favorite time-saving trick: We're going to knead the dough right in the bowl.
-Sprinkle the top of the dough with a little bit of all purpose flour (have some on-hand to add as you go) and grab the far edge of the dough and turn half of it back toward you, like you're folding a towel.
-Sprinkle a little bit more flour and continue, pressing down on the dough ball between each turn.
+• Use a stand mixer with a bread hook to knead the dough for 5 minutes.
+Altneratively, you can knead the dough right in the bowl.
+Sprinkle the top of the dough with a bit of flour (have some on-hand to add as you go) and grab the far edge of the dough and turn half of it back toward you Sprinkle a little bit more flour and continue, pressing down on the dough ball between each turn.
 Continue this for about 5 minutes, or until the dough is no longer sticky.
 You should be able to press your thumb lightly into the top of the dough ball and it will spring back after you release it.
 If so, your dough is ready.

-- When the dough is ready, preheat your oven to 400F.
-Then use your fist to punch down the dough and divide into two balls.
+• When the dough is ready, preheat your oven to 400°F/200°C. Then use your fist to punch down the dough and divide it into two balls.
 Use a rolling pin to roll the dough balls into the size required by your pizza pans.
-Sprinkle cornmeal on the pans and place the rolled out pizza dough on the pans.
+Sprinkle cornmeal on the pans and place the rolled-out pizza dough on the pans.

-- Top the rolled pizza dough with the your favorite toppings, like tomato sauce, vegan meats, and vegan cheese.
+• Top the rolled pizza dough with your favorite toppings, like tomato sauce, vegan meats, and vegan cheese.

-- Place the pizzas in your heated oven and bake for 15–20 minutes, keeping an eye on them after about 10 minutes to make sure the crust doesn't burn.
+• Place the pizzas in your heated oven and bake for 15 to 20 minutes, keeping an eye on them after about 10 minutes to make sure the crust doesn't burn.

-- When the crust is golden brown, remove from the oven.
+• When the crust is golden brown, remove it from the oven.
 Allow the pizzas to cool slightly before slicing and serving.

 (The products above contain sponsored links to products we use and recommend)